Templates & Instructions

 Internet research

-With search engines like Google, Bing and Co., you will find many sources that fit the topic you are looking for.
-The publications in the GRIN shop can also provide you with inspiration for your own work or draw your attention to interesting literature.
+With search engines like Google, Bing, etc., you will find many sources that fit the topic you are looking for.
+The publications in the GRIN shop can also help you find inspiration for your own work or draw your attention to interesting literature.

 -